Updated November 2018

 The Sonos speakers use the company's very reliable app to stream music over WiFi.
 All of their speakers also have an ethernet port, so you can rely on a wired connection if your WiFi is a bit spotty.
 However, you can only play things that are compatible with the Sonos app.
 This includes basically any music streaming services, but notable exceptions are video services like YouTube and Netflix.
 Sonos speakers do not have Bluetooth capability, and the models we tested do not have any audio input ports.
 If you upgrade thePLAY:5 there is a 3.5mm auxiliary input.

 The Marshall Stanmore has no app.
 You connect either via Bluetooth or with the 3.5mm and RCA inputs.
 The Harman Kardon Studio Onyx 3 has only a Bluetooth connection and 3.5mm input jack.
+The Marshall Stanmore II adds built-in Alexa capability into the equation.

 All of the speakers we tested are capable of providing your home with music.
 However, some offer more features, greater expandability, and better overall sound than others.
 We hope our testing results have led you to the perfect speaker for your needs and budget.
 If you're still not sure, take a look at our buying advice article.
 It lays out some of the finer points of wireless speaker selection, and can hopefully clear up any confusion you might have.